DocsIntroduction

 Manual or semi-automatic revocation

-Simple on-chain event logging
+Simple onchain event logging

 External monitoring via static dashboard